Denver DUI Checkpoint Laws

 If there was no way for you to know of a DUI checkpoint before being stopped at one, it might be possible to argue the stop and your arrest were unjust, which would invalidate any evidence collected against you afterwards.

 We Are Here to Defend Your Right to Mobility & Freedom

-If you get convicted for a DUI after being stopped at a DUI checkpoint, you will likely face high fines, jail time, and the suspension of your driver’s license.
+If you get convicted for a DUI after being stopped at a DUI checkpoint in Denver, Colorado, you will likely face high fines, jail time, and the suspension of your driver’s license.
 Do not let these circumstances happen unjustly to you.
 Come to our dedicated DUI defense law firm in Denver for all the legal guidance and representation you need in this trying time.